-For starters, the greatest intervention that I put into my health is my diet.
+The greatest intervention I put into my health is my diet.

-As the primary cook for the family, I realize that it takes a lot of work to keep fresh foods and produce in the house, and to take the time to prepare the food at night and in the morning.
-The truth is that it is relatively easy.
-It is simply a question of making it a priority.
+As the primary cook for the family, I realize it takes a lot of work to keep fresh foods and produce in the house and the preparation time of your everyday meals.
+Truthfully, it’s relatively easy – it’s simply a question of making it a priority.

-For many reading these words, creative cooking can be a challenge.
-I post all the meals that we eat on my business Instagram page; these photos might offer some considerations, inspirations or possibilities.
-Follow us on Instagram for ideas by clicking on the following link;
+Creative cooking can be a challenge.
+I post meals we eat on my business Instagram page in hopes to offer some considerations, inspirations or possibilities.
+Follow us on Instagram for ideas by clicking on the link below:

 Health Intervention #1:

-If on occasion you do get take-out food, take the time to eat off ceramic plates, and recycle the plastics and papers.
-I think that a family TV night on occasion has value as well.
-I just don’t think that it is the best for our bodies and our minds if we spend hours doing this every night.
+Occasionally if you get take-out food, take the time to eat off ceramic plates and recycle the plastics and papers.
+I think a family TV night every now and then has value.
+I just don’t think it’s the best for our bodies and our minds if we spend hours doing this every night.

 Health Intervention #2:

-I do utilize a small selection of supplements, by definition supplementary to my diet.
-I try to take only the things that my genetics and biology mandate with the majority of my nutrients coming from foods.
-In earlier posts I have referred to a collection of supplements that I call my “big four”.
-This includes vitamin D, fiber, Magnesium, and omega three fats (fish oils).
+I use this small selection of supplements, supplementary to my diet.
+I only try to take the things my genetics and biology mandate with most of my nutrients coming from foods.
+In earlier posts I have referred to a collection of supplements that I call my “big four” including: vitamin D, fiber, magnesium, and omega three fats (fish oils).
 I use three of the four, choosing to obtain by omega three fats through fish consumption.

-I have used about two tablespoons of psyllium husk with a touch of juice in the morning for about the last ten years.
-For the last year or so I have been adding a scoop of an amino acid powder with the psyllium.
-This is delicious, healthful and a great way to start the day, and the health benefits are too numerous to catalogue here.
-Most of all, I appreciate the bowel regularity that I have when taking the fiber consistently.
+I use about two tablespoons of psyllium husk with a touch of juice in the morning for the last ten years.
+In the past year or so I’ve been adding a scoop of amino acid powder with the psyllium.
+Delicious, healthful and a great way to start the day.
+The health benefits go on and on.
+Most of all, I appreciate the bowel regularity I have when taking the fiber consistently.

-For genetic reasons, namely the presence of a MTHFR trait, I was born with deficiencies in my abilities to modify and activate my folic acid, vitamin B9.
-I need to supplement with a high-dose B vitamin supplement to keep down my homocysteine.
+For genetic reasons, namely the presence of a MTHFR trait, I was born with deficiencies in my abilities to modify and activate my folic acid – vitamin B9.
+I need to supplement with a high-dose B vitamin to keep down my homocysteine.
 This amino acid derivative is associated with cardiovascular disease and dementia.
 I take my B complex regularly (B6, B9, B12 and Trimethylglycine), and have lowered my homocysteine to ideal values.
-It is easy; I just have to keep up with it.
+It’s easy.
+I just must keep up with it..

 Health Intervention #3:

-My sleep health begins with a recognition of the need to enter “shut down” mode.
+My sleep health begins when I recognize the need to enter “shut down” mode.
 I actively speak less, speak more softly, and move more slowly as the night wears on.
-I have to have the computer, flux and all, turned off by 10 as much as I would like to stay up until midnight writing.
-I also need to curb my alcohol intake.
-I have never been much of a drinker, but I find when in an insomnia cycle, even a glass of wine at night can worsen things for me.
-Often I am better off drinking a non-caffeinated herbal tea at night.
+As much as I would like to stay up until midnight writing, all things are turned off by 10:00 pm.
+I’ve never been a big drinker, but a glass of wine can worsen things for me when I’m in that sleepless cycle.
+I am better off drinking a non-caffeinated herbal tea instead.

-Here’s the disclaimer I alluded to earlier.
-I maintain a small stash of Ambien, a prescription sleeping medicine, which I nibble off occasionally when I just know that I have not attended to my sleep hygiene.
-I don’t use it regularly at all, and a month’s prescription usually lasts me around twelve.
-Recall that I am not a drug nihilist; I think that modern medicines all have a time and a place.
-Pharmaceutical use is a personal decision that we each need to make.
-For me, if I haven’t slept well for a night or two, I sometimes use a small dose of the medication to reset the cycling.
-I like to think that at some point in my life I will be able to manage it all organically, supplementing only with my B vitamins and psyllium.
+Here's the disclaimer I alluded to earlier.
+I maintain a small stash of Ambien, a prescription sleeping medication, which I nibble off occasionally when I know I’ve not kept up my sleep hygiene.
+A month’s prescription usually lasts me around twelve.
+I’m not a drug nihilist – I think modern medicines all have a time and a place.
+Personally, at some point in my life I would like to manage my sleep organically, supplementing only with my B vitamins and psyllium.

-But I am the first to admit that I am not there yet.
+I’ll be the first to admit I’m not there yet.

 Health Intervention #4:

-These are four of the most important steps that I take to maintain my health.
-The process is really pretty simple.
-I focus on food and good nutrition, and on spending quality time with my family.
-I try to maintain a balance between an active mind, fostering creative and productive processing, and the time required to be in silence to allow it to rest.
-I consciously make time for my body to sleep and heal.
-Finally, I do use some supplements, but in a directed and limited fashion.
+The steps I take to maintain my health are pretty simple.
+Focus on food, good nutrition, and spend quality time with family.
+Maintain a balance between an active mind and the time required to be in silence to allow it to rest.
+Consciously make time for my body to sleep and heal.
+Finally, I do use some supplements in a directed and limited fashion.

-Assuredly my self-care is far from perfect, but as with so many things in life, it is a process.
-I just so my best, and try to have compassion for all people around me, including myself.
+My self-care is far from perfect, as with many things in life, it’s a process.
+I do my best and try to have compassion for all people around me -- including myself.